NIST Additive Manufacturing

 such an amazing chemical detector.

-NIST also has awarded two large grants to fund research projects aimed at improving measurement and standards for additive manufacturing: $5 million to the National Additive Manufacturing Innovation Institute in Youngstown, Ohio, for a collaborative research effort involving 27 companies, universities and national laboratories, and $2.4 million to Northern Illinois University to develop tools for process control and qualifying parts made with additive manufacturing processes.
+NIST has awarded two large grants in 2014 to fund research projects aimed at improving measurement and standards for additive manufacturing: $5 million to the National Additive Manufacturing Innovation Institute in Youngstown, Ohio, for a collaborative research effort involving 27 companies, universities and national laboratories, and $2.4 million to Northern Illinois University to develop tools for process control and qualifying parts made with additive manufacturing processes.
 NIST has also made several smaller cooperative agreements with various groups.
 These competitively awarded grants will support industry’s high priority objective of ensuring that quality parts are produced and certified for use in products made by a variety of industries and their supply chains.
 For more information, visit http://manufacturing.gov/msam_awards.html.

 Research Highlight: The artificial dog nose